-Council may decide to refer the complaint to a council panel for decision.
+Council may decide to refer the complaint to a Council Panel for decision.

-In order to fulfil the secretariat role in managing the Code of Conduct complaints process, the Chief Executive Officer will be in attendance at council panel meetings.
+In order to fulfil the secretariat role in managing the Code of Conduct complaints process, the Chief Executive Officer will attend Council Panel meetings.

-If the Council decides to refer the complaint to a council panel, the Council will establish a council panel for the complaint.
+If the Council decides to refer the complaint to a Council Panel, the Council will establish a Council Panel for the complaint.

-The composition of the council panel will be the following:
+The composition of the Council Panel will be the following:

-- (a) the Lord Mayor, (as chair of the council panel) unless the Lord Mayor is the complainant, respondent or has a conflict of interest - (b) if the Lord Mayor is the complainant, respondent or has a conflict of interest the Deputy Lord Mayor will be the chair of the council panel - (c) if neither the Lord Mayor or Deputy Lord Mayor meet the requirements the Council will choose a council member who is not the complainant or respondent and does not have a conflict of interest to chair the council panel - (d) two other council members who are not the complainant or respondent and do not have a conflict of interest.
+- the Lord Mayor, (as chair of the Council Panel) unless the Lord Mayor is the complainant, respondent or has a conflict of interest - if the Lord Mayor is the complainant, respondent or has a conflict of interest the Deputy Lord Mayor will be the chair of the Council Panel